docpad-archive/documentation/core/api.html.md

 ## DocPad CLI Actions

-Here is how you would normalise common tasks you would typically achieve with the DocPad command line interface.
+Here’s how to normalise some common tasks you can do with DocPad’s command line interface.

 ### Performing a generation